jcyannotty/OpenBT/README.md

 **macOS Users**:

 There is currently no wheel in PyPI for macs with ARM processors.
-While we hope to have a permanent solution to this issue soon (See Issue #6), at present affected users must manually build and install the package using the procedure given here.
+While we intend to have a permanent solution to this issue soon (See Issue #6), at present affected users must manually build and install the package using the procedure given here.